 All the Moles Under the Sun

 Oaxaca is frequently called "the land of seven moles," in reference to the state's most famous, and famously lusted-after, sauces that envelop all kinds of braised meat.
-(Moles are, to dust off the books, exceptionally complex chili-based sauces with potentially dozens of ingredients.
+(Moles are, to dust off the books, exceptionally complex chile-based sauces with potentially dozens of ingredients.
 Their ingredients, and the techniques by which they're combined, have come to embody the mestizo heritage of Mexican culture and cooking.)

 Those moles are, for the record, amarillo, chichilo, coloradito, negro, manchamanteles, rojo, and verde.
-But Oaxaca has many more moles under its belt—a near-uncountable number to match the diversity of chilies cultivated there.
+But Oaxaca has many more moles under its belt—a near-uncountable number to match the diversity of chiles cultivated there.
 Perhaps "the land of a thousand moles" would be more a more accurate term.

 Oaxacan moles go far beyond the thick, dark chocolate-accented version most common in the U.S. There is sweet and pungent manchamantles full of pineapple fruitiness, stewy beef-broth-based chicolo, and bright, fresh verde, a celebration of the changing seasons.
 And even among Oaxaca's famous canon of seven, regional variations abound: a Mixteca's mole negro isn't the same as a Zapateca's.

-Oaxacans seem to make moles with whatever ingredients pair deliciously with their chilies.
+Oaxacans seem to make moles with whatever ingredients pair deliciously with their chiles.
 Thus pine nuts take center stage in the Mixteca's mole blanco, a nutty, floral sauce made for Christmas and Easter and most traditionally served with an edible flower.
-Nuez criollo, another type of nut, is paired with arbol and guajillo chilies in mole chantino, a sauce used for pork ribs.
+Nuez criollo, another type of nut, is paired with arbol and guajillo chiles in mole chantino, a sauce used for pork ribs.
 Ceremonial mole zapoteco, served with poultry, is heavy on the allspice and cloves, while others yet are made exclusively for game like mole de iguana negro or wild mushrooms.

 But the king of all moles is estofada, an intricate dish often prepared for weddings.
 It defies easy classification, but its hallmark is a rich tomato sauce that's "fried" in fat at the end.
-A catalogue of spices make their way into the dish: there may be dried chilies or pickled jalapenos; fresh fruit and vinegar or raisins; warm spices from Asia; and almonds, olives and capers from Spain.
+A catalogue of spices make their way into the dish: there may be dried chiles or pickled jalapenos; fresh fruit and vinegar or raisins; warm spices from Asia; and almonds, olives and capers from Spain.